scarletjs/scarlet/README.md

 The best way to get started writing your own plugin, is to use the [scarlet-init](https://github.com/scarletjs/scarlet-init) project for a template.
 This will later be incorporated into the scarlet cli.

 We accept pull requests if you are keen on hacking on scarlet and will definitely consider new ideas.

+## Node Versions

+When running scarlet we recommend that you use node version manager.
+Currently works under node version 0.10.24.
+To install node version manager please see [nvm](https://github.com/creationix/nvm)